CSB ROSI™ Methodology

 CSB ROSI™ BackgroundSustainability drives business and societal success.
 The challenge most businesses face is proving the monetary impact of sustainability (ESG).
 The NYU Stern Center for Sustainable Business believes successful sustainability initiatives are embedded in corporate strategy and tracked through financial metrics.
 Sustainability-related issues are no longer siloed as special projects or limited to efficiency-related sustainability efforts.
 Using the ROSI™ methodology, companies can clearly quantify the full range of costs and benefits, including intangibles.
 ROSI™ enables CFOs and investors to better integrate, measure, and report on corporate financial performance resulting from embedded ESG.
 The use of our methodology empowers managerial decision-making and investor communications.

-- As a third step, we quantify each benefit, e.g. % of manufacturing waste that is recovered and reused.
+Step 4: Quantify each benefit.
+For example, idenfity the % of manufacturing waste that is recovered and reused.

-- Lastly, we apply a monetization process to calculate monetary values for the intangible and tangible benefits, e.g. weighted average unit cost of recovered materials vs the cost of reused materials, with the net being the return on investment.
+Step 5: Apply a monetization process to calculate monetary values for the intangible and tangible benefits.
+For example, weighted average unit cost of recovered materials versus the cost of reused materials and upfront investment, with the net being the return on investment.